nik-hed/SL_api_pythonplot/README.md

 # SL_api_pythonplot
-Plot metros arriving at T-centralen and minutes until arrival, 4 trains for each line(minutes until arrival at TC)(subway line)
+Plot metros arriving at T-centralen and minutes until arrival, 4 trains for each line, minutes until arrival at TC)(subway line)